michaelwick/michaelwick.github.io/index.md

 Michael is an Area Chair for the first annual Conference on Automated Knowledge Base construction (AKBC) 2019, to take place in the resplendent Amherst, MA.
 Hope to see you all there.

+Our paper on gradient-based inference was presented at AAAI.

+Our paper on scaling probabilistic models with linear homomorphic compression was accepted at AKBC.

+Our paper on sketching algorithms for scaling latent Dirichlet-Categorical models was accepted at AISTATS.

 ### Selected and Recent Publications

 Jay Yoon Lee, Sanket Mehta, Michael Wick, Jean-Baptiste Tristan, Jaime Carbonell.  *Gradient-based inference for networks with output constraints.*  AAAI 20019. [[pdf]](https://www.aaai.org/Papers/AAAI/2019/AAAI-LeeJ.6432.pdf)